PhilHarps/music/README.md

 ### Security

 > Discuss and analyse requirements related to information system security.

-Discuss methods you will use to protect information and data.
+> Discuss methods you will use to protect information and data.

+The Figaro gem was installed but never used.
+It serves a similar function to .env, which generates instead an `appliation˘

 > Research what your legal obligations are in relation to handling user data.